Gosheni/Sudoku/README.md

 			- to go back to the previous game, need to call load again

 # Further resources
    See [Wikipedia](https://en.wikipedia.org/wiki/Sudoku) for a description of the game.
-And [Wikipedia](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms) for algorithms to solve a sudoku board.